FIGLAB/ubicoustics/README.md

 # Appendix A: Raspberry Pi

 We've received several requests to document how we made Ubicoustics run on a Raspberry Pi.
-Here's what you'll need.
+Be forewarned that we're pushing the limits of what an RPi can do, but that's part of the fun.
+If you're all for it, here's what you'll need:

 ## Hardware